 Wacom Bamboo Slate Smartpad Digital Notebook

-The Bamboo Slate lets you transform your handwritten notes and drawings into shareable digital files, letting you collaborate and refine your ideas.
-You can write or draw on your favorite paper, and by pressing a button, you can transform each page into a digital copy to save to your device and to the cloud.
+The lets you transform your handwritten notes and drawings into shareable digital files.
+With digital sharing and storage, you can collaborate and refine your ideas.
+Start by writing or drawing on your favorite paper.
+Then, by pressing a button, you can transform each page into a digital copy to save it to your device and the cloud.
 You can save up to 100 pages at a time on the pad and transfer them to your iOS or Android device by touching the same single button.
 Wacom’s Inkspace app lets you capture your ideas with pen and paper and then export in the digital format of your choice.
-Transform your handwritten notes into text to share with colleagues and easily search for and find specific entries.
-You can convert files to various formats like PNG, JPG, PDF, SVG and WILL for further editing in other software or apps.
+You can, for example, transform your handwritten notes into text to share with colleagues.
+You can also search for and find specific entries easily.
+Converting files to various formats like PNG, JPG, PDF, SVG, and WILL is straightforward, and further editing in other software or apps becomes simpler.

 Rocketbook Wave Cloud-Connected Reusable Smart Notebook

-For those looking for a larger size notebook, the 80-page spiral-bound Rocketbook Wave Notebook comes in a generous standard size of 9.5 x 8.5 inches and sends your handwritten notes to the cloud via a subscription that you must purchase separately.
-The soft-cover Rocketbook Wave Notebook is paired with some intriguing smart tech.
+If you’re looking for a larger size notebook, the 80-page spiral-bound Rocketbook Wave Notebook is an excellent option.
+It comes in a generous standard size of 9.5 x 8.5 inches.
+Like other smart notebooks, it sends your handwritten notes to the cloud.
+Rocketbook does require a subscription, which you must purchase separately, before you can use the cloud-based storage.
+As for its overall function, the soft-cover Rocketbook Wave Notebook has some intriguing smart tech.
 To clear the pages of any previous notes, you just pop the notebook into the microwave.
-Pages can be reused up to five times.
-Meanwhile, your handwritten notes get sent to the Cloud and transferred to digital form to the Rocketbook Wave app and its cloud services.
-Smart tagging makes it easy to keep track of pages with a QR code at that bottom of each page.
-The Rocketbook works with the included Pilot Frixion pen that uses a temperature-sensitive compound ink that goes clear when the smart notebook is microwaved.
+Pages are reusable up to five times.
+Meanwhile, your handwritten notes get sent to the cloud for preservation.
+You can transfer notes to digital form in the Rocketbook Wave app, then save via the cloud services.
+Smart tagging makes it easy to track pages — there’s a QR code at the bottom of each page.
+The Rocketbook is compatible with the included Pilot Frixion pen, which uses a temperature-sensitive compound ink that turns clear when you microwave the smart notebook to start over again.